Oyatsupan Bakers: History

 The bakery opened in May 2016.
 Hiro Horie is the chef and owner.
 In 2019, a second location called Oyatsupan Bridgeport Village opened in Tigard.
+The business began operating a kitchen in southeast Portland in 2026.

 Reception

 Samantha Bakall included Oyatsupan in National Geographics list of six of Portland's best Asian bakeries.
 Lizzy Acker included the bakery in The Oregonian's 2018 list of 81 "awesome things to do" in the city's suburbs.
 In 2019, the newspaper's Michael Russell called the business "excellent" and wrote, "Oyatsupan, the very good Japanese bakery in Beaverton, has a few items in common, most notably the milk bread, a thick-sliced loaf of fluffy white bread called Whipped Cream Pan Bread at Tous Les Jours.
 Grab a loaf and up your PB&J game a level or two."
 Jordan Curtis and Brooke Jackson-Glidden included the bakery in Eater Portland's 2020 "guide to eating and drinking" in Beaverton, Hillsboro, and Tigard.
 In 2022, Karen Brooks and Katherine Chew Hamilton included Oyatsupan in Portland Monthlys "opinionated guide" to the city's best bakeries.

 Michelle Lopez and Janey Wong included the business in Eater Portlands 2025 overview of the city's best bakeries.